-Therefore each term in the derivatives of $E_{1}$ must involve at least one of the derivative of $R$ and the derivative of $P_0$, which means the derivatives of $E_{1}$ much vanish on the boundary.
+Therefore each term in the derivatives of $E_{1}$ must involve the derivative of $R$ or the derivative of $P_0$, which means the derivatives of $E_{1}$ much vanish on the boundary.

-Assume the conclusion holds for $<j$, then for $j$, first each term of the derivatives of $S_j$ much involve the derivative of some $E_{m}$ with $m < j$, which means the derivatives of $S_j$ much vanish on the boundary.
+Assume the conclusion holds for $<j$, then for $j$, first each term of the derivatives of $S_j$ must involve the derivative of some $E_{m}$ with $m < j$, which means the derivatives of $S_j$ must vanish on the boundary.
 Furthermore, for the similar reason, Eq.~\eqref{eqn:E_solu_2} tells that the derivatives of $E_{j}$ must vanish on the boundary. \end{proof}

 Before we process, we recall three technical lemmas introduced in~\cite{Nenciu1993,GeMolnarCirac2016}.
 Throughout let $c_f = 4\pi^2/3$ denote an absolute constant. \begin{lem} Let $\alpha>0$ be a positive real number, $p,q$ be non-negative integers and $r = p+q$.
 Then